pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

 - THOMSON (ADVISEN / THOMSONBOX) 350€
 * it seems there aren't other similar products in the rest of the world (at lowest price)

+## OUT OF SCOPE:

+This project don't be useful to other type of windows dirrerent from swing shutter window (padovana/trevigiana, vicentina, vicentina rovescia, vicentina 3 ante, ante legate, scorrrevole, ...)
 AAA looking for CAD designer 2D/3D, mechanical expert, eletronical expert

 THANKS to @marcok625